 Liberty Landing offers 200 berths and dockside facilities.
 Future plans include additional berths and dockside facilities, restaurants, marine-related shops and a 250-boat storage building.
 For more information call (201) 985-8000.

-Liberty State Park is now taking reservations for groups (20-50 people) in the Parks open-air picnic areas.
+Picnic Reservations for 2014: Liberty State Park is now taking reservations for the free group picnic areas for the 2014 season.
 You can download the application and information fact sheet here.

 For reservations, contact park office at (201) 915-3402 or e-mail firstname.lastname@example.org